About Our Program

 Doctoral students are subject to annual review of academic progress toward their degrees.
 Each student is assigned an academic advisor with whom they will meet regularly and at the end of each academic year, the student is reviewed by both the advisor and the Ph.D.
 Director to assess and evaluate their performance in coursework, oral exams, and dissertation, as appropriate.
 A departmental Graduate Policy committee also assesses student progress and makes recommendations in consultation with the student’s academic advisor.
 All students are required to take their minor field exam by the Spring of their second year, and will normally take their major field exam by the Spring of their third year.
 If a student receives a grade of B- or below, or takes an Incomplete in one or more of their classes, then s/he will come under review by the GPC.

-All graduate students are also governed by the Graduate School of Arts and Sciences Policies and Procedures.
+All graduate students are also governed by the Graduate School of the Morrissey College of Arts and Sciences Policies and Procedures.

 The application deadline for the Ph.D. program is January 2.
-For applications, the general, analytical, and subject sections of the Graduate Record Examination are required.
+For applications, the general and analytical sections of the Graduate Record Examination are required.
+The subject section of the GRE is strongly recommended.
 Application forms should be accompanied by a personal statement, a critical writing sample of not more than 20 pages, transcripts and three letters of recommendation, ideally from teachers who have recently evaluated the applicant's work.
 Requests for applications to the graduate program can be made through our online application page.
-For further information on the application process, E-mail the Graduate School of Arts and Sciences.
+For further information on the application process, E-mail the Graduate School of the Morrissey College of Arts and Sciences.

 If you have specific questions about the English department's doctoral program, E-mail Marjorie Howes.